The University of Newcastle

 The degree provides the skills required to develop entrepreneurial ideas into successful new ventures, or work within existing businesses in an innovative way.
 This program is designed to stretch your imagination and start you down a path of a successful future in an increasingly dynamic commercial world.

-Areas of study: Governance, human resource management, innovation and entrepreneurship, international business, leadership and management, marketing, policy and political economy, sports management and tourism management.
+Human resource management, innovation and entrepreneurship, international business, management, marketing, politics and international relations, tourism and event management.

-Professional recognition: Graduates who complete the human resource management major are eligible to apply for membership of the Australian Human Resources Institute.
+Graduates who complete the human resource management major are eligible to apply for membership of the Australian Human Resources Institute.
 Graduates completing the marketing major can achieve accreditation with the Australian Marketing Institute.
-The Newcastle Business School is accredited with the Association to Advance Collegiate Schools of Business (AACSB), earned by fewer than 5 per cent of the world's business programs.
+The Newcastle Business School is in the top 3 business schools in NSW, accredited by both EQUIS and AACSB, earned by fewer than 5% of the world's business programs.

 Assumed knowledge: Mathematics Advanced.